-As I’ve shared before, I’m a “teen pregnancy” statistic.
-I gave birth to my boy when I was a mere 19 years old and with it came the sudden progression from young girl to young mother.
+As I’ve shared before, I’m a teen pregnancy statistic.
+I gave birth to my boy when I was 19 years old and with it came the sudden progression from young girl to young mother.
 In fact, I still consider myself a “young mother” even though I’ve been at it for almost 15 years.
-Maybe it’s because I am a tad bit younger than all the other parents at my Grade 9’s parent/teacher meeting… who knows.
-Anyways, while being a teen mom is not an ideal situation to be in, I can honestly say that I am now reaping the benefits of having kids early!
+While being a teen mom is not an ideal situation to be in, I can honestly say that I am now reaping the benefits of having kids early!
 (Disclaimer: Don’t try this at home!
 Or, at least, don’t try this without a spouse and financial and mental stability.
 At least.)

-Our boys are finishing high school in a couple of years time… which means Hubstopher and I will only have Curly’s bum to wipe and homework to check.
-Yay!
+Our boys are finishing high school in a couple of years time… which means Hubstopher and I will be two down (and who knows how many more to go) Yay!
 That dream of retiring young and travelling is looking pretttty sweeet (and very realistic) right about now!
-But besides for that, there’s a bunch of other things I think are totally awsome and great perks of having kids at a young age.
+But besides for that, there’s a bunch of other things that I think are totally awsome and great perks of having kids at a young age.
 Here they are:

 1. Older kids can help with the younger ones

 It has been a total plus that my boy was 12 years old when his sister was born.
 He was progressing from boy to teen, so he was quite keen on me giving him “space” as he began to feel out the new season he was in (which means he was cool with me giving baby lots of attention).
 There has also been many fantastic opportunities to teach him responsibility by having him help out with Curly.